-Weight: 4 oz
+Weight: 4 ounces

 Dimensions: 4.5 x 3.9 x 3.5 inches

-Best use: diving, outdoors, camping, hiking
+Best use: Diving, outdoors, camping, hiking

 Being solar powered, you will not have to worry about replacing the batteries.
 It also features multi-band atomic timekeeping which means that time will be automatically re-calibrated via radio signals even if you travel out of the country.
 As a dive watch, it’s also fairly large and heavier than your typical outdoor watches.

-Weight: 4 oz
+Weight: 4 ounces

 Dimensions: 3 x 3 x 4 inches